avitalRubin/DevOps-Course/Docker-Compose/README.md

 # Docker Compose

-The directory contains docker compose file to deploy wordpress and mysql.
+The directory contains a docker compose file for Wordpress and MySQL deployment.